Workshop: Madness in Method

 Presenters have 7 minutes + 1 slide to present a digital method, and explain how it has impacted their discipline.

-Philip Pond (Media Studies / TBC)
+Philip Pond (Media Studies / Non-time Series)

 Jasmin Pfefferkorn (Museum Studies / Digital Walkthrough)